ignite/cli/docs/guide/ibc.md

 ### Configure and start the relayer

 First, configure the relayer.
-Use the Starport `configure` command with the `--advanced` option:
+Use the Ignite CLI `configure` command with the `--advanced` option:

 ```bash
 starport relayer configure -a \